reductist/nerd-roller/README.md

 ---

-# svelte app
+# 5e D&D Loot-Roller App

-This is a project template for [Svelte](https://svelte.dev) apps.
+This is a project template for a [Svelte](https://svelte.dev) app for my buds.
 It lives at https://github.com/reductist/loot-app.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):